 In 2013, we took the lead in partnering with various organizations and local congregations to develop the Worship Respite Program.
 This innovative program provided some free weekend time during which caregivers could recharge their spiritual batteries.
 It was with great sadness that we had to close this program at the end of 2017.

 Other recent partnerships include the Repair Café, with the Poughkeepsie Society of Friends.
 They repair, free of charge, everything from electric appliances to computers.
 In addition, we host sPOKe or Doc’s PKNY Re-Cycle Project, which provides free and inexpensive, refurbished bikes for children and others in the community.

-In 2015 we began a partnership in ministry with the Lutheran Care Center, a licensed skilled nursing center.
-Pastor Deborah has led a mid-week worship service there and assisted in providing orientation to new staff and pastoral care to residents.
-Some of our members also assist with the mid-week worship, as well as the Sunday afternoon service.
+In 2015 we began a partnership in ministry with the Lutheran Care Center, a licensed skilled nursing center. before retiring, Pastor Deborah led a mid-week worship service there and assisted in providing orientation to new staff and pastoral care to residents.
+Some of our members also assisted with the mid-week worship, as well as the Sunday afternoon service.

 For fellowship and fun, we host a series of annual church dinners, and we also meet regularly for Fellowship Breakfasts and Table Talk Pub Nights.

 We continue to search for new ways to be of service to our neighborhood, our community, and beyond.
 Through the Grace of God, we endure, and in His name, we move forward in faith.